I. Do Not Change Jobs or Become Self-Employed

 VII.
 Do Not Originate Credit Inquiries

-Each time your credit is pulled, your credit score goes down.
-When your credit is re-pulled before closing if your credit score has changed you may be stuck with it.
+Each time your credit is checked, your credit score can adjust.
+When your credit is re-pulled before closing if your score has changed you may be stuck with it.
 If the score is lower, this could impact your mortgage rate and even cause you to be denied if the score falls below a certain limit.

 VIII.
 Do Not Make Large Deposits Before Approval By Loan Officer

-During the loan application process, financials are required for review... but it's not quite as simple as showing a bank statement.
-If a large deposit that is inconsistent with your normal banking activity appears in your account, your loan officer will need more than just the dollar amount.
-Paper trails showing where the large sum of money came from and that it was legitimately transferred, are often required.
+During the loan application process, the bank reviews your financials... but it's not quite as simple as showing a bank statement.
+If a large deposit that is inconsistent with your regular banking activity appears in your account, your loan officer will need more than just the dollar amount.
+Paper trails showing where the large sum of money came from are often required.
 If the money was given as a gift, proper documentation (letter from the giver including proof of funds for the gift and a paper trail of the transaction) will be needed.

 IX.
 Do Not Change, Open, or Close Bank Accounts